 At a recent moment in history, some societies chose to organize themselves into cities and empires that depended on immense structures of coerced labor and domesticated land, animals, and people in order to feed the cities and their structures.
 Abstract deities, religion and science, thus, became necessary tools in the civilizations of Asia, the Near East (he includes the Hellenic civilisation here) and later the European empires and their extensions in Australia and the Americas.
-In this respect, Zerzan goes beyond the polemic dichotomies of criticizing the "American way of life" as interpreted by the governing structures along with its wheels of violence, such as the defense of these same values by the Ku Klux Klan whose influence extended throughout the political and social spectrum, from top government officials to organized lynching bands in the countryside. of the "chosen" ones is dismal and that the majority is designated, by the technophiles and the capitalist elites, for peril.
+In this respect, Zerzan goes beyond the polemic dichotomies of criticizing the "American way of life" as interpreted by the governing structures along with its wheels of violence, such as the defense of these same values by the Ku Klux Klan whose influence extended throughout the political and social spectrum, from top resources and science and develop the system with its unjust distribution of food, water and space even when this structure depends on war and the final war would bring the end to this world - hence, the necessity of religious creation of symbolism of the sacrifice, which Zerzan analyses in his work, particularly in his last book, the Twilight of the Machines (2008).
+Christian Zionists are one such group.
+Technocratic capitalists are another.
+But we all know that the percentage of the "chosen" ones is dismal and that the majority is designated, by the technophiles and the capitalist elites, for peril.